morethanmaps/morethanmaps.github.io/kalbarri-workshop.md

 ### ImageCollections

 An `ImageCollection` in Google Earth Engine is a stack of `Image`s; it provides a structure to group together and organise related `Image`s.
-For example, you could create an `ImageCollection` that stores all `Image`s captured by a satellite such as Landsat, Sentinel-2, or Planet.
+For example, you could create an `ImageCollection` that stores all the Kalbarri `Image`s captured by the Planet satellite over a 6 month period.

 <figure style="margin-left: auto; margin-right: auto; text-align: center;">
     <img src="{{site.url}}/assets/images/image-collection.png" class="workshop-img">